ShIxtan/Notifier/README.md

   - create

 No auth is needed for this, I'll just not let people sign in with the same name I could do websockets instead of the long pulls.
 The fact that I don't know how is one thing preventing me, the other is that a long pull seems simpler to implement. (might not be true, I should look into it.)
+Looking into sockets, they don't look too bad, but I think I'll stick with a long pull for now.
+Maybe I'll also auto-destroy a user if they go a minute without the long pull loops running.

 the whole display should be thought of as a module that exposes the following api to other javascript code: